PedroJMA/PedroJMA.github.io/_pages/about.md

 Experience in the Inter-American Development Bank: 6 years and 4 months
 --------------

 Aug'13-Apr'14: **Research Assistant** for the Vice Presidency for Sector and Knowledge (VPS) based in Mexico city.
-Under the leadership of [Santiago Levy](https://www.brookings.edu/people/santiago-levy/), I performed empirical research for the project “Productividad, informalidad, ilegalidad y tama$\~{n}$o de los establecimientos” using micro data from Mexican Economic Census 1998, 2003 and 2008.
+Under the leadership of [Santiago Levy](https://www.brookings.edu/people/santiago-levy/), I performed empirical research for the project “Productividad, informalidad, ilegalidad y tamaño de los establecimientos” using micro data from Mexican Economic Census 1998, 2003 and 2008.
 This consultancy contributed to the IDB flagship report [Under-Rewarded Efforts: The Elusive Quest for Prosperity in Mexico](https://flagships.iadb.org/es/esfuerzos-mal-recompensados) This involved working with **census data**.

 Sep'11-Jun'12: **Research Assistant** for CID/CME based in Mexico city.
-Under the direction of [J. Ernesto L$\'{o}$pez-C$\'{o}$rdova](https://www.worldbank.org/en/about/people/e/ernesto-lopez-cordova), we analyze the effects of financial access in manufacturing, retail and services sectors in Mexico, and its impact on **aggregate productivity**.
-Using **establishment level data** from the economic census and with emphasis on the regional allocation of the factors, we seek to contribute to the IDB’s policy dialogue with federal states in Mexico. **Empirical research** project: "Productividad, cambio estructural y acceso al financiamiento en M$\'{e}$xico".
+Under the direction of [J. Ernesto López-Córdova](https://www.worldbank.org/en/about/people/e/ernesto-lopez-cordova), we analyze the effects of financial access in manufacturing, retail and services sectors in Mexico, and its impact on **aggregate productivity**.
+Using **establishment level data** from the economic census and with emphasis on the regional allocation of the factors, we seek to contribute to the IDB’s policy dialogue with federal states in Mexico. **Empirical research** project: "Productividad, cambio estructural y acceso al financiamiento en México".
 This involved working with **census data**.

 Feb'10-Aug'11: **Research Assistant** for VPS based in Mexico city.